 Now you’ve made it through our list of 10 fantastic films about sailing and the sea, you’ll be ready to grab some popcorn and enjoy hours of entertainment on the small screen.
 With many of them featuring Tall Ships, maybe it’ll even get you thinking about going on your own sailing voyage.
 If you want to start planning your own adventure at sea, head over to our Find Your Adventure page to discover voyages taking place on all kinds of vessels, from all around the world.

-If you’re looking for an adventure at sea with a bit of a difference, then take a look at our events page to find out more about the Tall Ships Races 2018 and the Three Festivals Tall Ships Regatta 2018.
+If you’re looking for an adventure at sea with a bit of a difference, then take a look at our events page to find out more about the Tall Ships Races 2020 and the SCF White Sails of Peace Tall Ships Regatta 2020.
 These two spectacular events will give you the opportunity to enjoy competitive sailing throughout the U.K, Ireland, France, Denmark, Norway or the Netherlands.

 If you’d like help finding and booking your adventure – we’re here to help you every step of the way.
 Even if you haven’t quite decided on what you want to do, and where you want to go, we can guide you through the process.
 From finding an event and ships that are right for you, to contacting a vessel, or finding out more about funding options.